In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Corrupted .htaccess File

-To learn how to create a new .htaccess file, see the tutorial below:
+To learn how to create a new .htaccess file, go here:

 Low PHP Memory Limit

 The other most common cause of a 500 internal server error is exceeding your server’s PHP memory limit.
-Issues with PHP memory limit often happen if using poorly-coded plugins or too many plugins on your site.
+Issues with PHP memory limit typically happen as the result of using poorly-coded plugins or too many plugins on your site.

-Web hosting companies typically set a limit for PHP memory on your server and if you exceed this limit this can lead to a 500 internal server error.
+Hosting companies typically set a limit for PHP memory on your server and if you exceed this limit this will cause a 500 internal server error.

-You can ask your hosting provider to do this, or see this tutorial for more information:
+You can ask your web host to do this, or go here for more information:

 WordPress Plugin Or Theme Conflicts